Save the Date for MIS2018!

 Healthcare is in the midst of a dramatic transformation from hospital-based care focused on illness and disability to community-based services that focus on the prevention of illness and disability before they occur.
 The moral and economic benefits of this new approach are clear.
 As a result, markets are emerging that focus on the ever-growing data gleaned from sophisticated sensors and biomarkers of healthy populations to keep patients out

 of the hospital.
 For the first time, Cleveland Clinic’s Medical Innovation Summit will look beyond the walls of the hospital and explore technologies that will be used to prevent illness and readmissions on a local, national and global scale.
 The summit will also examine how healthcare providers can leverage data to enable new, streamlined access for patients who require care.
-Reimagine and ignite healthcare’s future with us on October 22-24, 2018, for MIS2018, To Good Health: The Future of Prevention & Population Health.
+Reimagine and ignite healthcare’s future with us on October 22-24, 2018, for MIS2018, Disruption: Reimagining Healthcare.

 About the Summit